 An SGP model will be used to calculate normative growth percentile ranks for all English learners (ELs) in the state with English learner proficiency (ELP) assessment data in at least the current and prior year.
-Up to two prior years of assessment data will be used to calculate a student's SGP These student-level SGPs will be averaged to produce a mean SGP for English learners based on ELP assessment data.
-To improve the reliability of the measure and to reduce the impact of yearto-year fluctuations that may be due to randomness and small subgroup sizes, up to three sequential years of SGP means within each subject area will be averaged for the all students group and for each subgroup before calculating scores.
-This multi-year averaging processes gives greater weight to more recent years' data.
-Mean SGPs are converted to an indicator score from 0 to 100 using a percentile-based approach.
-Percentile ranks will be assigned separately for high schools (i.e., schools that graduate students) and all other schools. when possible.
-For instance, a grade 1 student who first took the ACCESS for ELLs exam in Kindergarten would only have one year of prior data, but a grade 2 student who took the exam in Kindergarten and grade 1 would have two vears of prior data.
+Up to two prior years of assessment data will be used to calculate a student's SGP when possible.
+For instance a grade 1 student who first took the ACCESS for ELLs exam in Kindergarten would only have one year of prior data, but a grade 2 student who took the exam in Kindergarten and grade 1 would have two years of prior data.